devuxd/devx.cs.gmu.edu/docs_src/_pagedata/homeMessage.md

 ---
 for: home
 salute: We are DevX!
 welcomeMessage: We study how humans interact with code and design new ways to build software.
-We work at the intersection of software engineering and human-computer interaction.
 groupPhoto: /assets/img/gallery/oh-george-summer19.jpg
 newsTitle: News
 newsSeeMore: See All News